upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 # Using TLS Bootstrapping in EAP

 Upon "link up", an Authenticator on an 802.1X-protected port will issue an EAP Identity request to the newly connected peer.
 For unprovisioned devices that desire to take advantage of TLS-POK, there is no initial realm in which to construct an NAI (see {{?RFC7542}}).
-This document uses the NAI mechanisms defined in {{!I-D.ietf-emu-eap-arpa}} and defines the EAP realm "tls-pok-dpp.eap.arpa".
-The username "anonymous" SHOULD be included yielding an initial identity of "anonymous@tls-pok-dpp.eap.arpa".
-However, in order to facilitate interoperability, implementations SHOULD be able to handle receiving an initial identity with no username, that is, an initial identity of "@tls-pok-dpp.eap.arpa".
-This identifier MUST be included in the EAP Identity response in order to indicate to the Authenticator that an EAP method that supports TLS-POK SHOULD be started.
+This document uses the NAI mechanisms defined in {{!I-D.ietf-emu-eap-arpa}} and defines the EAP username "tls-pok-dpp" for use with the TEAP realm "teap.eap.arpa".
+The username "tls-pok-dpp" MUST be included yielding an initial identity of "tls-pok-dpp@teap.eap.arpa".
+This identifier MUST be included in the EAP Identity response in order to indicate to the Authenticator that TEAP is the desired EAP method. {{!I-D.ietf-emu-eap-arpa}} recommends how the device should behave if the Authenticator does not support TEAP or TLS-POK.

 ~~~
    Authenticating Peer     Authenticator